What drill do you use to drill wood?

 What you drill into wood does not matter that much.
 A regular cordless drill already does the job.
 Even with impact drills you can easily get out of the wood (as long as you let the knock function out) and also a hammer (only turning, not hammering) is perfect for drilling in wood.
 If you want to drill wood that is still somewhat manageable in terms of size, then a column drill is also an option.
 This drill has the great advantage that both the drill and the wood remain exactly in place so that you work very accurately.

 A drilling machine chosen for your job?
 Then you are almost there, but the most important thing is: the choice of the right drill.
 Especially for wood there are - you might guess - wood drills.
 These drills are equipped with a sharp point that allows you to determine very precisely where the borehole is coming.
 Wood drills come in various designs: a 'standard' wood drill with centering point for regular jobs, a hose drill for deep and just finished holes, a speed drill for wide holes, a countersink for holes where the final connection is sunk into the wood and holesaws for the really big holes.

 Drilling in wood is perhaps the simplest drilling job there is.
-But as with so many jobs, you have to choose the right tool for it to perform well.
-Take the wrong drill and you simply do not get into the wood.
+But like so many jobs, you just have to choose the right tool to do it properly.
+Grab the wrong drill and you simply won't get through the wood.